 how Cleveland area industries and cultural institutions are benefiting

-from waste reduction strategies.
-Even a Cleveland microbrewery engages in a number of waste limiting strategies.
+from Cleveland zero waste strategies.
+Even a microbrewery there engages in a number of waste reduction techniques.

 That's why it seems to make sense to talk about closed-loop cities.
 In a closed loop, everything is used, re-used, or converted.
 Yes, composting and conversion of trash to energy are part of that equation, so not everything is recognizable on the other end.

 We aren't necessarily talking about simply making beer cans into more beer cans, pouring all the latex paint scraps together and mixing judiciously to make a new product, selling your scrap plastic to your industrial neighbor, or sending the excess ketchup production to the homeless shelter.
 A few items have to change form dramatically.